 Fold over 1cm then make a 2cm hem at the lower edge and stitch as before or hem to the desired length.
 If you would like to keep the tunic as long as possible you could hem it using bias seam binding or make just a small 1cm hem.

-Leave the sleeves off for a cap sleeved version is pretty nice.
-Ideal for popping on under a cardi and as you see in the pic Ive made a matching mini bag too.
+Leaving the sleeves off Hilda for a cap sleeved version, is a pretty nice idea too.
+Ideal for popping on under a cardigan and, as you see in the pic, I’ve made a matching mini bag too.
 This is made in a crisp African Dutch Wax cotton fabric which Im a big fan of!

 HOW TO MAKE A SCARF OUT OF THE REMNANTS